-The percentage of adults in Addison who are college-educated is close to the national average for all communities of 21.84%: 20.62% of the adults in Addison have a bachelor's degree or advanced degree.
+In terms of college education, Addison is nearly on par with the US average for all cities of 21.84%: 20.62% of adults 25 and older in Addison have a bachelor's degree or advanced degree.

 The per capita income in Addison in 2010 was $24,275, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $97,100 for a family of four.
 However, Addison contains both very wealthy and poor people as well.

 Addison is an extremely ethnically-diverse village.
 The people who call Addison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Addison residents report their race to be White, followed by Asian.
 Addison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 39.99% of the village’s residents.
 Important ancestries of people in Addison include Polish, German, Irish, and Greek.

 The most common language spoken in Addison is English.
 Other important languages spoken here include Spanish and Polish.